March 2026 F&O Monthly Expiry

 Why Monthly Expiry Creates Volatility

 The F&O monthly expiry is a crucial date, as it can significantly affect stock prices.
 This may also lead to higher market volatility, known as the expiry-day effect.
 In this scenario, prices may become more unpredictable due to the closing of positions and higher trading volumes.
-As the expiry date approaches, investors and traders face the choice of rolling over positions or closing them.
+As the expiry date approaches, investors and traders must choose between rolling over positions or closing them.
 This leads to significant trading activity, with participants rushing to tweak positions before contract expiry.

 Higher trading volumes on the day of the expiry may lead to price fluctuations that deviate from regular market trends.
 Traders may have to accept unfavourable rates while closing out positions.
 Those rolling over positions may lead to short-term price distortions when they enter new contracts.
 Traders holding positions for a long time may also liquidate holdings, thereby putting more pressure on stock prices.